We will all experience anxiety at some point in our lives.

 It is more about the future than the present though, focusing on what might happen...the what if's, rather than what is actually happening.

-When we experience anxiety, we may feel a sense of unease, have thoughts that something bad may happen and we can experience different physical symptoms too; a tight chest, unsettled tummy, nausea, tingling skin and palpitations being just a few.
+We may feel a sense of unease, have thoughts that something bad may happen and we can experience different physical symptoms such as a tight chest, unsettled tummy, nausea, tingling skin and palpitations.

 If feelings of anxiety are particularly strong, or persist for a long time, it can be a distressing and overwhelming experience.